Diversity, Inclusion, and Belonging Consultant

-With experience in sectors including investment banking, government and retail, Edleen delivers practical insights into the value and meaning of diversity and inclusion and how cultures can change.
-Alongisde the professional she recounts her personal experience of life from south London comprehensive to Cambridge University to the City to one of sport's most influential governing bodies.
+With experience in sectors including investment banking, government, and retail, Edleen delivers practical insights into the value and meaning of diversity and inclusion and how cultures can change.
+Alongside the professional she recounts her personal experience of life from south London comprehensive to Cambridge University to the City to one of sport's most influential governing bodies.

-Edleen John is an award-winning business leader and consultant on diversity, inclusion and culture in organisations.
+Edleen John is an award-winning business leader and consultant on diversity, inclusion, and culture in organisations.
 With experience in sectors from retail to financial services to government, she delivers practical insights into how cultures can change, the value and meaning of diversity and inclusion, and the impact on training and employee experience.
 She previously served as the director, international relations, corporate affairs and co-partner for equality, diversity & inclusion at the FA, and is a diversity and inclusion consultant.

 A British-born Sierra Leonean, Edleen grew up in London after a brief spell in Sierra Leone.
 She attended a south London comprehensive and went on to complete her Masters at Cambridge University.
-As such, she shares first-hand experience of issues around socio-economic background as well as culture and race.
-Regularly cited as a role model leader, she recounts her challenges as well as successes and achievements.
+She shares first-hand experience of issues around socio-economic background as well as culture and race.
+Regularly cited as a role model leader, Edleen recounts her challenges as well as successes and achievements.

-At the FA, Edleen is part of the association’s senior management.
-Alongside responsibility for international and corporate affairs she shares, with the FA’s HR director, responsibility for the organisation’s equality, diversity and inclusion strategy.
-Her role sees her working with all levels of the English game, on and off the pitch, and also with other international governing bodies and government, in a sport that has the power to unite, but equally has long-standing challenges around diversity.
+In her role at the FA, Edleen was part of the association’s senior management.
+Alongside responsibility for international and corporate affairs, and responsibility for the organisation’s equality, diversity, and inclusion strategy, she also worked with all levels of the English game, on and off the pitch, and with other international governing bodies and government.